davidkennedydev/homepage/progress-tracker.md

 ### 6. **Networking**:

 - [ ] Join 2-3 online communities or groups related to your areas of interest.
+  - [x] Subscribed to IEEE Membership
+  - [ ] Contribute on Felipe Deschamps TabNews
 - [ ] Set a goal to engage in meaningful discussions at least twice a week.
+  - [ ] Comment on YouTube videos, that I have knoledge
+  - [ ] Comment on Medium articles, that I have knoledge
 - [ ] Attend one virtual meetup or webinar every month.

 ### 7. **Remote Opportunities**:

 - [ ] Bookmark job boards like **Remote OK** and **We Work Remotely**.
 - [ ] Set aside time every two days to review and apply to relevant positions.
+  - [x] Respond to recruiters with great remote opportunities
+  - [ ] Periodic review of applications and knowledge & intrest match

 ### 8. **Mentorship**: